 If you do experience any of these MacBook Pro problems, you can fix some of them on your own.

-The first thing to do is make sure you have the macOS Catalina 10.15.1 supplemental update installed.
-This is an update that arrived for the MacBook Pro 16 specifically to address issues with external displays and other problems.
-It is a 4.73GB update that should prompt you soon after you set up your MacBook Pro.
+The first thing to do is to make sure you have the macOS Catalina 10.15.3 update installed.
+This is the latest update and it includes fixes specifically for the 16-inch MacBook Pro.

 You can also try restarting your MacBook Pro 16.
 This solves many issues with displays and accessories.
 It’s not a great solution if you are in the middle of something, but it will get you back to work quickly.